 SSM Agent is installed and running on the instance

-SSM Agent is preinstalled on some Windows and Linux operating systems.
-For the list of operating systems that have SSM Agent preinstalled, see Working with SSM Agent.
+SSM Agent is preinstalled on some Windows and Linux Amazon Machine Images (AMIs).
+For the list of AMIs that have SSM Agent preinstalled, see:

-If SSM Agent is not preinstalled, manually install it.
+If SSM Agent isn't preinstalled, you must manually install the agent.

 To check the status of SSM Agent, use the following commands:

-Amazon Linux 1, RHEL 6 (or similar distributions):
+For Amazon Linux, RHEL 6 (or similar distributions):

 $ sudo status amazon-ssm-agent